Help Coping with covid-19 Stress & anxiety

 For electronic or phone meeting times visit: https://bit.ly/3dZlE2C

 Offering virtual support groups and activities through Zoom.
-All groups will be offered remotely via Zoom which can be accessed through a computer/smartphone or by dialing in by phone.
-Support Groups and activities include: anxiety support, bipolar support, depression support, gratitude group, healthy living, healthy relationships, meditation, processing groups, Radical Self-acceptance, Resiliency and Positivity, Schizophrenia Support, and Self-Care.
+All groups offered remotely can be accessed with a computer/smartphone or by dialing in by phone.
+Support Groups and activities include: anxiety support, bipolar support, depression support, gratitude group, healthy living, healthy relationships, meditation, processing groups, Radical Self-acceptance, Resilience and Positivity, Schizophrenia Support, and Self-Care.
+Support Groups and activities offered may vary on a monthly basis.
 Iversen Center groups are open to all adults 18 years of age and older.

 If you have a computer or smartphone, download the free Zoom App.
 Or if you have a phone, dial in at 408-638-0968.
 Please Note: you will not be eligible for the video portion.